 Intersection of Queensberry and Lygon streets looking east (after works) - artist impression.

 What will the works involve?

-As the detailed design is developed in consultation with City of Melbourne, local businesses and residents, options to increase kerb side parking will be considered.
+As the detailed design was developed in consultation with City of Melbourne, local businesses and residents, options to amend kerb side parking have been considered.

-All loading zones and disabled parking will be retained.
+All loading zones, resident permit and disabled parking will be retained.
 Two car share spaces will be relocated.
 A total of four trees will be removed, two on the corner of Rathdowne and Queensberry streets and two on the corner of Lygon and Queensberry streets.

 Works along Queensberry Street (between Lygon and Rathdowne streets) will be undertaken within a Heritage Overlay (H01 and H0992).
-However due to the type of works proposed, no planning permit is triggered.
+However due to the type of works proposed, no planning permit was triggered.